 So, if you’re trying to become a dad, then ensure that you give your body the sound sleep that it requires.
 Even too much sleep can blow your chances.
 Read on to find out how lack of sleep can reduce your chances of fathering a child.

 Connection Between Sleep And Fertility

-Many studies have found a close relationship between sleep quality and testosterone, which is crucial for male sexual behavior reproduction.1 Sleep problems, in particular, have been linked to lower sperm concentrations, total sperm count and percentage of normal sperm morphology,
+Many studies have found a close relationship between sleep quality and testosterone, which is crucial for male sexual behavior reproduction.1 Sleep problems, in particular, have been linked to lower sperm concentrations, total sperm count and percentage of normal sperm morphology, and reduced testosterone levels.

 But, until now, no studies have established a relationship between sleep duration and male fertility.
 According to the American Society for Reproductive Medicine, sleep disruption can affect the production of testosterone, the key hormone that causes the sperm to grow.